j-saurabh/go-bookstacks/README.md

 Then, go to ```localhost:5000/assets/``` to check the output.

+<h2> Added Jenkinsfile </h2>

+Jenkinsfile which has the docker commands will run and check if the build succeeds.
+First, it clones this repository and then does the dockerizing part.

 Furthermore, will add database to it so that it can store the book names.